Violet Township, Fairfield County, Ohio

 Violet Township is one of the thirteen townships of Fairfield County, Ohio, United States.
-As of the 2010 census the population was 38,572, up from 26,914 people at the 2000 census.
-18,994 of the township's residents lived in the unincorporated portions of the township in 2010.
+As of the 2020 census the population was 45,785, up from 38,572 people at the 2010 census.
+It is the only Township in Fairfield County that is classified as an urban township.

 Geography

 Located in the northwestern corner of the county, it borders the following townships: